Jiji and Murembwe Hydroelectric Project: Finance

 The total project cost was extimated at US$270 million.

 The African Development Bank (AfDB) approved a grant of $22 million on 23 June 2014 in Tunis.

 Other funding is supplied by the World Bank (US$100 million), the European Investment Bank (US$95 million), the African Development Bank ($US$22 million), the European Union (US$36.6 million), the Government of Burundi (US$14,3 million) and REGIDESO (US$2.5 million).

 The project was initially scheduled for completion in December 2023.

 In February 2024 Regideso announced that the Jiji station would be commissioned by 30 December 2024 and the Mulembwe station by 30 March 2025.

 After cost overruns, effective May 2024 work continued at Jiji and Mulembwe under additional financing of US$102 million, of which the World Bank contributed US$50 million.

 Events

 The Burundian government started the project to build hydroelectric dams on the Jiji and Murembwe rivers in 2013.

 Work began in 2020 after seven years of study.

 Alain-Guillaume Bunyoni, prime minister of Burundi, visited the sites in June 2021.

 He said work on the access roads was going well, work had started on the Jiji River and would start soon on the Murembwe River.

 In December 2022 there were torrential rains in Muheka colline, below the Nyakigo colline, but officials of the ORASCOM company said the Jiji Murembwe Hydroelectric Power Station was not badly affected.

 The director general of REGIDESO Burundi asked ORASCOM to speed up the work.

 In September 2022 Gervais Ndirakobuca, prime minister of Burundi, visited the two hydroelectic dams, where he observed cracks in the structures.

+On 24 June 2025, Jiji hydroelectric power station was officially inaugurated by President Évariste Ndayishimiye adding 32.5 Mw to the national grid.

+Murembwe Hydroelectric power station was subsequently inaugurated on 16 June 2025 by Prime Minister Nestor Ntahontuye.